codanaut/emby-cli-monitor/README.md

 It updates every 120 seconds, you can change this towards the bottom in the threading timer line.
 I suggest not going less then 60 seconds, it could slow things down if you make to many calls a min.

-You can change the colors of each line by just changing the colors listed in each one.
+## Changes
+- added playback status
+- added easier way to change colors of each section

 ##### Disclaimer
 ###### I’m still learning python so this will probably be refined and tweaked a lot, but I have been running it for a few months now without issue as is.